Top 10 best hybrid and electric sports cars 2022

 The list below includes sports cars, but also the best alternative-fuel saloon cars and SUVs for keen drivers who want excellent performance and rewarding handling.

 Concerns were raised when it was revealed that Porsche were working on an electric car but the Taycan is as good as any other Porsche sports car.
 The range-topping Porsche Taycan Turbo S comes with a supercar price and the pace to match - it has 750bhp and a 2.8-second 0-62mph time - but even the base model reaches 62mph in a quick 5.4 seconds.
+There is now also an even more lightweight, driver-focused Taycan GTS model for those who care more about handling and lap times than straight-line speed.

 Inside, it’s a mix of the sportiness you’ll find in the Porsche 911 and the very latest tech, which further enhances its futuristic feel.
 Part of its repertoire is super-fast charging, which allows the battery to be recharged to 80% in around 20 minutes.
 When the battery is fully topped up, you can travel up to 300 miles before needing to plug in again.